ebrown-cs3280-sum-19/CourseInformation/README.md

 2. Canvas Discussion Boards
 3. direct email to me (only use this if it is a personal matter or urgent)

-## Students With Disabilities ##

-Any student requiring accommodations or services due to a disability must contact Services for Students with Disabilities (SSD) in room 181 of the Student Services Center.
-SSD can also arrange to provide course materials (including this syllabus) in alternative formats if necessary.

 ## Grading ##

     A = 93 - 100%